The CWB Team

 Callum ‘Tuberz McGee’ Kennedy [don’t ask about the name] is an aspiring chiptune artist, academic, and males’ lingerie model [not much luck in that last category].
 Having written an Honours thesis on Chiptune music in relation to the NES and its compositional methods and processes Callum is overjoyed to be able to ramble about albums and other fun things that universities don’t let him ramble about.
 A paragon of virtue when it comes to anything *not* in 4/4 and a sincere lover of doggos and cates, Callum wishes to take you all on a linguistic journey.

 … or something.

-Regular columns: Fives and Nines
+Regular columns: Fives and Nines (review column)

 With three ChipBattles wins under his belt, a regular spot on the GameFace radio and TV shows and active participation in the Chiptunes=WIN community as a moderator, Auracle don’t fuck around!
 Sticking to his “Busy is GOOD” mantra, he is primarily involved with GameFace’s creative efforts but also spends an almost-unhealthy amount of time listening to new music and working to promote the chiptune scene around the world.
 Probably coming to a gig near you soon!

 Regular columns: How to WIN at Chiptune (special interest column); The Download (review column)